 December 31,

+2020 2019

-2019 (Amounts in \$ 4,312,161 5,665 2018
+(Amounts in thousands)

-(Amounts i n tho ousands)

 Assets

-Investments \$ 4,312,161 \$ 3,768,091
+Investments \$ 4,729,270 \$ 4,312,161

-Note receivable 5,665 5,557
+Note receivable 5,725 5,665

 Liabilities

-Total return swaps 4,851

-Options sold 77 3
+Options sold 77

-Unsecured notes 394,279 362,674
+Unsecured notes 415,253 394,279

 The Company applies the fair value option to all fixed maturity and equity securities and short-term investments at the time an eligible item is first recognized.
-The cost of investments sold is determined on a first-in and first-out method and realized gains and losses are included in net realized investment gains (losses) in the Company's consolidated statements of operations.
+The cost of investments sold is determined on a first-in and first-out method, and realized and unrealized gains and losses are included in net realized investment gains (losses) in the Company's consolidated statements of operations.
 See Note 3.
 Investments for additional information.